Mallick17/Linux-Guide/README.md

   - And basically everything else

 ### Process Creation
-- When a new process is created, an existing process clones itself using the fork system call.
-This creates a nearly identical child process with a new process ID (PID), while the original process becomes its parent, identified by a parent process ID (PPID).
-The child process can either continue running the same program as the parent or, more commonly, use the execve system call to load a new program. execve replaces the current memory management setup with a new one for the program being launched.
+- Process creation involves cloning an existing process using the `fork` system call, which creates a child process with a new Process ID (PID).
+The original process becomes the parent, identified by a Parent Process ID (PPID).
+The child can either continue running the parent's program or use the `execve` system call to start a new program, replacing its memory setup.
+- For example, when you run `ps l` in your terminal, the shell (e.g., `bash`) is the parent process, and `ps l` is its child, sharing the shell's PID as its PPID.
+- The first process, `init` (PID 1), is created during system boot.
+It spawns all other processes, runs with root privileges, and cannot be terminated until the system shuts down.
+This "mother of all processes" ensures the system runs smoothly.
 ```bash
 root@ip-172-31-3-50:~# ps -l
 ```